There are certain milestones that people expect by certain ages. By 16, you hope to hit the road with your shiny new drivers license.

 As retirement gets closer, future retirees can plan their savings around their estimated Social Security payments.
 The official Retirement Estimator tool provided by the U.S. Social Security office could help by basing the estimate on an individual’s actual Social Security earnings record.

-While this estimate is not a guarantee, it might give a retiree an idea of how much they might consider saving to supplement these earnings.
+While this estimate is not a guarantee, it might give a retiree— or anyone planning when to retire—an idea of how much they might consider saving to supplement these earnings.